Music of Singapore: National Day songs

-An ad-hoc offshoot of these National Day Songs are the songs specially composed for groundbreaking events.
-A prominent example was the song Moments of Magic, written by Hype Records CEO Ken Lim specially for Singapore's millennium celebrations towards the end of 1999.
+An ad-hoc offshoot of these National Day songs are the songs specially composed for major events.
+A prominent example was the song "Moments of Magic", written by Hype Records CEO Ken Lim specially for Singapore's millennium celebrations towards the end of 1999.
 It was performed by three notable singers - Fann Wong, Tanya Chua and Elsa Lin.
 The music video was directed by Singapore filmmaker Eric Khoo.